top of page

 HOME - MOBILE.png

-Apart from designing the copy throughout the main user journey, I created additional content to enhance the user experience with Charvick Farm and to provide a family-owned, small-business feel to the website.
-I designed the content so that it aligned with the brand's voice.
-Therefore, I ensured that the content reflected the fun and relaxed style of the brand, with an informative tone when necessary, while emphasizing on the concern and love for sustainability and transparency.
-Also, I highlighted the family members that help run the business to encourage a welcoming and “at home” feel for users.
+Apart from designing the microcopy, I created additional content to enhance the user experience with Charvick Farm and to provide a family-owned, small-business feel.
+I used title case throughout the designs to give it an old-fashioned flair while using word choice and flow to reflect the fun and relaxed style of the brand.
+I also emphasized their concern and love for sustainability and transparency.
+Lastly, I highlighted the family members who help run the business to encourage a welcoming and “at home” feel for users.

 Testing the design